gschnabel/interactiveSSH/README.md

 ## Installation

 If `git` is present,
-the package can be installed via the command line by the following commands:
+the package can be installed via the command line by invoking the following commands:

 ```
 git clone https://github.com/gschnabel/interactiveSSH.git